langchain-ai/langgraphjs/docs/docs/concepts/index.md

 - [Multi-Agent Systems](multi_agent.md): Complex LLM applications can often be broken down into multiple agents, each responsible for a different part of the application.
 This guide explains common patterns for building multi-agent systems.
 - [Human-in-the-Loop](human_in_the_loop.md): Explains different ways of integrating human feedback into a LangGraph application.
 - [Persistence](persistence.md): LangGraph has a built-in persistence layer, implemented through checkpointers.
 This persistence layer helps to support powerful capabilities like human-in-the-loop, memory, time travel, and fault-tolerance.
 - [Memory](memory.md): Memory in AI applications refers to the ability to process, store, and effectively recall information from past interactions.
 With memory, your agents can learn from feedback and adapt to users' preferences.
 - [Streaming](streaming.md): Streaming is crucial for enhancing the responsiveness of applications built on LLMs.
 By displaying output progressively, even before a complete response is ready, streaming significantly improves user experience (UX), particularly when dealing with the latency of LLMs.
 - [FAQ](faq.md): Frequently asked questions about LangGraph.

 ## LangGraph Platform

 LangGraph Platform is a commercial solution for deploying agentic applications in production, built on the open-source LangGraph framework.

-It provides four deployment options to fit a range of needs: a free tier, a self-hosted version, a cloud SaaS, and a Bring Your Own Cloud (BYOC) option.
-You can explore these options in detail in the [deployment options guide](./deployment_options.md).
+The LangGraph Platform offers a few different deployment options described in the [deployment options guide](./deployment_options.md).

 !!! tip